-- (Definition) Pearls describe the urban and rural network and settlement structure of the (8) Baltic Sea Region.
+- (8) (Definition) Pearls describe the urban and rural network and settlement structure of the Baltic Sea Region.
 The pearls are the anchor points of spatial development and by clustering people and ideas they are important drivers of change towards a green and digital transition.
 Pearls are urban centres and their functional areas.
-Depending on their spatial context, size and profile, pearls are important nodes for smaller or larger areas.
 They all are characterised by mutual interdependencies; they are linked and depend on each other, regardless of whether they are in sparsely populated areas, coastal regions, or the mainland of the Baltic Sea Region, forming an integrated network and overall resilience.
-Whether a pearl is perceived as local, small and medium-sized or metropolitan depends on its spatial context and its importance as node in wider regional, national or transnational territory.
+Whether a pearl is perceived as local, small and medium-sized or metropolitan depends on its spatial context and function in the wider regional, national or transnational territory.
 As population density and settlement structures differ widely in the Baltic Sea Region, the function of place is more important than its number of inhabitants.
-For instance, a comparably small place in Northern Finland or Sweden has a much higher importance for the development of the area and the provision of services than a place of the same size in the shadows of Berlin, Hamburg or Warsaw. - (9) BY 2040 ALL PLACES, RURAL AREAS, SMALL AND MEDIUM-SIZED TOWNS, CITIES AND METROPOLITAN AREAS OFFER HIGH QUALITY OF LIFE BUILDING ON THEIR OWN COMPARATIVE ADVANTAGES AND COMPLEMENTARITIES AND BEING WELL NETWORKED WITH AND ACROSS EACH OTHER.
+For instance, a comparably small place in Northern Finland or Sweden can have a much higher importance for the development of the area and the provision of services than a place of the same size in the shadows of Berlin, Hamburg or Warsaw. - (9) BY 2040 ALL PLACES, RURAL AREAS, SMALL AND MEDIUM-SIZED TOWNS, CITIES AND METROPOLITAN AREAS OFFER HIGH QUALITY OF LIFE BUILDING ON THEIR OWN COMPARATIVE ADVANTAGES AND COMPLEMENTARITIES AND BEING WELL NETWORKED WITH AND ACROSS EACH OTHER.